freeeve/bufr/README.md

 [![Travis](https://api.travis-ci.com/freeeve/bfr.svg?branch=master)](https://travis-ci.com/freeeve/bfr)
 [![Coveralls](https://img.shields.io/coveralls/freeeve/bfr.svg)](https://coveralls.io/github/freeeve/bfr)

-Bfr is an attempt a wrapper for Buffer, except it auto-extends, compresses, and has a concept of an LRU cache--the amount of memory designated to stay uncompressed for use.
+Bfr is an attempt a wrapper for Buffer, adding features like auto-extend, compression, and a concept of an LRU cache--the amount of memory designated to stay uncompressed for use.

 It is not meant to improve performance, but it is meant to save memory,